Vietnam.vn - Nền tảng quảng bá Việt Nam

 Miss the family Tet atmosphere so much

-Thai An (32 years old, studying abroad in France) said that every time Tet approaches, he feels sad and misses the New Year's Eve meal, the taste of banh chung, and also misses the laughter of his relatives and the Tet lucky money envelopes.
+Thai An (32 years old, studying in France) said that every time Tet approaches, he feels sad and misses the New Year's Eve meal, the taste of banh chung, and also misses the laughter of his relatives and the Tet lucky money envelopes.

 The nostalgia is even more intense at New Year's Eve, especially when surfing the internet filled with New Year's greetings, the moment of Tet in the countryside.

-“Celebrating Tet away from home is a challenge, but also an opportunity for me to grow up.
+“Celebrating Tet away from home is a challenge, but it is also an opportunity for me to grow up.
 I know how to appreciate what I have and learn how to spread love wherever I am,” Thai An shared.

 “Those who are lucky enough to have extra money and time go home to celebrate Tet with their families.
-If not, colleagues or classmates get together to cook some Tet dishes, buy Tet cakes and sit together for a family reunion meal,” said Y Nhi.
+If not, colleagues or classmates get together to cook Tet dishes, buy Tet cakes and sit together for a family reunion meal,” said Y Nhi.

 Du học sinh Việt: Tết nơi đất khách, bùi ngùi nhớ quê - Ảnh 2.